FlowFuse/website/src/handbook/peopleops/expenses.md

 ### Workspace & Location

-As a company that operates entirely remotely, we do not maintain physical office spaces.
-Our expectation is that the majority of employees will work from their homes.
-During the hiring process, it is recommended that individuals discuss the necessary equipment and furniture for their home workspace with their manager.
-It is ideal for remote workers to have necessary equipment, but if needed, FlowForge will cover the cost of an office chair and desk.
-However, please be aware that certain expenses, such as broadband costs, covered by FlowForge, might have tax implications based on local legislation.
-To understand the specific implications for your situation, it's advisable to consult an independent advisor familiar with your local tax laws.
+We're a fully remote company with no physical offices.
+Most employees are expected to work from home.
+Employees can work from different countries or cities as long as their tax residency remains the same at the time of hiring.
+Please inform your manager before making such arrangements.
+Discuss your home workspace needs with your manager during the hiring process.
+If necessary, FlowForge can cover the cost of an office chair and desk.
+Remember that broadband costs may have tax implications, so it's advisable to consult a local tax advisor for specific details.

 #### Coworking space allowance